Working in investment banking, you'll get to put your excellent number-crunching ability to good use while earning an impressive salary

 2. Choose your investment banking career

-3. Study for an investment banker degree
+3. Study for an investment banking degree

-Employers dedicate sizeable resources to training their staff in this area, but a Bachelors degree is normally expected for most investment banking graduate jobs.
-It doesn't necessarily have to be in a finance-related subject, but it should have a strong maths focus, such as economics, business or management.
-A grade of 2:1 or above is typically required by the top investment banks.
+The degree doesn't necessarily have to be in a finance-related subject, but it should have a strong maths focus, such as economics, business or management.
+A 2:1 or above is typically required by the top investment banks.

 To be eligible for this internationally renowned investment management qualification (equivalent to a Masters), you'll need a degree, four years' professional work experience or a combination of work and study totalling four years.

-If this is something you'd like to explore, search postgraduate courses in investment banking.
+Search postgraduate courses in investment banking.

 4. Do an investment banking internship